 Another recommendation from our chief diversity and inclusion officer is to adopt a "hunting and gathering" mindset when you want to source and engage with a wide array of talent, rather than simply "posting and praying" that diverse candidates will come to you.

-We can give you access to data and HR technologies that will help you identify the best places to look for people who will improve your organisation.
+We can give you access to data and HR technologies to help you identify the best places to look for people who will improve your organisation.
 Recruiting from our network of vetted, proven talent can also give you peace of mind that anyone you hire has the skills and experience required to do the job to a high standard.